-The NHS is providing a new and more convenient way for you to access urgent care from the 1st December.
+The NHS is providing a new and more convenient way for you to access urgent care.
 Find out what this means for you and your loved ones.
 The NHS wants to make it easier and safer for patients to get the right treatment when they need it, without waiting a long time to be seen in A&E. Because of the coronavirus pandemic, crowded waiting rooms are also putting patients and hospital staff at risk of catching COVID-19.

 Read the article here Think you need to go to A&E?
 Call NHS 111 first

 Tees Valley Clinical Commissioning Group have shared a list for the region including Darlington (which can be found at the top of the list).